manshi19chauhan/manshi19chauhan/README.md

 - 👋 Hi, I’m @manshi19chauhan
 - 👀 I’m interested in python
-- 🌱 I’m currently learning AI with Python
+- 🌱 I’m currently learning AI with Python also a frontend developer
 - 💞️ I’m looking to collaborate on something that would benefit me in my learning along with work
 - 📫 How to reach me : mail me on - chauhanmanshi207@gmail.com
 - :) THANK YOU FOR LOOKING